AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 * The `renders` section of the virtual host includes an item that identifies the host name and port of the CQ or AEM instance that uses HTTPS.
 * The `renders` item includes a property named `secure` of value `1`.

-Note: Create another virtual host for handling HTTP requests if required.
+Note: Create another virtual host for handling HTTP requests, if necessary.

-The following example dispatcher.any file shows the property values for connecting using HTTPS to a CQ instance that is running on host `localhost` and port `8443`:
+The following example `dispatcher.any` file shows the property values for connecting using HTTPS to a CQ instance that is running on host `localhost` and port `8443`:

 ```
 /farms